projectcinderella/projectcinderella.github.io/index.md

 > <a href="https://www.youtube.com/watch?v=3b1YSNsF2eE">Girl on Fire</a> ~ This Girl is on fire ~ This Girl is on fire ~

 #### <img src="https://raw.githubusercontent.com/projectcinderella/projectcinderella.github.io/master/assets/images/Decisive.jpg" alt="Example" width="80" height="80"> Decisive
 Her style is to make a call and move on with that decision.
-No U turn and the idea is to chop chop curry pok so that we can all go down to have drinks!
-You decisivenes in making tough decisions makes working under you a blessing.
+No U-turn and the idea is to chop chop curry pok so that we can all go down to have drinks!
+Your decisiveness in making tough decisions makes working under you a blessing.
 <p><img src="https://raw.githubusercontent.com/projectcinderella/projectcinderella.github.io/master/assets/images/decisive234.jpeg" alt="Example" width="200" height="200"> <img src="https://raw.githubusercontent.com/projectcinderella/projectcinderella.github.io/master/assets/images/Decisive 2.JPG" alt="Example" width="200" height="200"> </p>
 > <a href="https://www.youtube.com/watch?v=1__G9XEZhwM">My Way</a> ~ But through it all, when there was doubt ~ I ate it up and spit it out ~ I faced it all and I stood tall ~ And did it my way